 Does God speak to His children in an audible voice today?

 Yes, God does occasionally speak with an audible voice to His children even today.
 I know someone to whom this happened.
 She was attending a week-long Christian conference with her family.
 The meetings were held in a large theatre.
 On the evening in question the subject was Missions.
-Shortly before the meeting was due to begin, one of the organisers asked the congregation to bow their heads and remain in an attitude of prayer until the speaker went to the platform.
+Shortly before the meeting was due to begin, one of the organisers asked the congregation to bow their heads and remain in prayer until the speaker went to the platform.
 The waiting people duly bowed their heads in reverence.

 *The words in bold italics in the Scriptures quoted above describe accurately the volume of the powerful, majestic voice heard by the person to whom I refer.